 Stories form an integral part of smaller agile frameworks, like Scrum and Kanban, and bigger frameworks, like epics and initiatives.

 Who writes a User Story?

-A user story is written in the context of the product from the customers point of view.
+An agile user story is written in the context of the product from the customer’s point of view.
 It is written by generally Stakeholders, Product managers and product owners.
-Writing a user story is mere mapping of well-configured document in pen and paper, but who are actually participating in the discussion of bringing them into life is the real concern.
+Writing a user story is mere mapping of well-configured documents in pen and paper, but who is actually participating in the discussion of bringing them into life is the real concern.

-It has a detailed expression of buyers personas experience and how about product usage.
-A good user story can only be written with a good understanding of the customers requirement and intentions.
-If the customer is not present in the course of time for feedback, the team consisting of designers, techies and writer behave as customer proxy to pretend as a user on behalf of the real clients.
+It has a detailed expression of buyers’ personas experience and how about product usage.
+A good user story can only be written with a good understanding of the customer’s requirements and intentions.
+If the customer is not present in the course of time for feedback, the team consisting of designers, techies and writers behave as customer proxy to pretend as a user on behalf of the real clients.
 Participant vary for various stages,

 - User story creation.